alexandra-simeonova/drafts/content-guidelines.md

 Documentation for Luigi is written in **Markdown**.

+### Headings

+Use H1 headings (preceded by # in Markdown) only at the start of the document to indicate the document name.

+Only use H2 and H3 headings for any subsequent categories.
+Do not use H4 (####) or anything smaller than that.

+### Lists

+Use bulletpoints (written with a * or - in Markdown) to create lists.

+### Tables

+Use a Markdown table generatior such as [this] to create tables.
+Although this is not the only way to create tables in Markdown, it is easier to edit even as a raw file.

-* Code snippets
+### Code snippets

-must be surrounded with the Markdown code block tag and the programming language should be specified.
+Must be surrounded with the Markdown code block tag and the programming language should be specified.
 For example:
 ```javascript
 Luigi.setConfig({
   routing: {